JuaniRaggio/stdlib...shaders/README.md

 # stdlib...shaders

-This is really simple proyect based on a tsoding video on how to implement shaders using a `.ppm` file
+This is a single-file implementation of shaders using only the stdlib.

 ## Dependencies

 - ffmpeg
-- any cpp compiler
+- any cpp compiler for C++20 or above

+## Credits

+This project is based on a tsoding video, _Graphics API is irrelevant_